Psychology

 Credits 3.0

-This course focuses on clinical research with emphasis on research design and multivariate analysis.
-Particular attention is given to the application of research methodology, and psychometric issues regarding theory and practice.
+This course focuses on advanced quantitative, mathematical modeling and analysis of psychological data, including statistical description and inference.
+It will also examine clinical research with emphasis on research design and multivariate statistical analysis.
+Particular attention will be given to the application of research methodology, and psychometric issues regarding theory and practice.
+The course will examine how statistical approaches have been misapplied by not adequately considering culture and diversity contextual factors.

 PSYCG 1712: Grief and Loss